microsoft/AdaptiveCards/source/android/README.md

 Action - HTTP:
 	- Should there be a callback to indicate success or failure and response data?
 	- HTTP Header is missing in shared model

+Input.Toggle - what is the difference in behavior between expanded vs compact?
+(ChoiceInputStyle) Input.ChoiceSet - style is listed twice